 The AI isn’t just for show, though.
 Leantime’s AI generates status updates and detailed status reports, and it prioritizes tasks for each team member.
 The AI also congratulates team members for a job well done.
 Leantime’s AI isn’t the most comprehensive or fully featured AI tool we have seen, but it can help project managers and team members stay on track by providing a global view of the project.

 Leantime’s AI tool is still in beta, and no full release date has been set.
 It’s also worth noting that currently, the AI tool only works on Leantime instances running in the cloud.
 If you download the open-source version of Leantime to run on your server, the AI tool will not be available.

 Leantime is an open-source platform, meaning its source code is hosted on a repository like GitHub and is readily available for community members to look at and modify.
 Open-source software has many benefits, including rapid bug detection, faster updates, quicker feature implementation and lower pricing.

-Same Features for All Plans
+Features on Plans

 Workflow and Collaboration Tools

 Leantime is a collaborative platform with communication, roadmap planning and task management tools that help take an idea from inception to completion.
 The software’s approach to project management is different from monday.com’s (here’s our monday.com review) and Asana’s (our Asana review), and is more akin to Basecamp’s approach (our Basecamp review).